CyrusNajmabadi/lang-design/DictionaryExpressions.md

 >
 > For each element in order:
 >
 > - If the element is an expression element, the applicable Add instance or extension method is invoked with the element expression as the argument.
-(Unlike classic collection initializer behavior, element evaluation and Add calls are not necessarily interleaved.).
+(Unlike classic collection initializer behavior, element evaluation and Add calls are not necessarily interleaved.)
 >
 > - ```diff
 >   + If the target is a dictionary type, then the element must be a